William Gockeln: St. John's College

 During his eight years of presidency, there was one significant issue that arose; the school colors.
 At the time, Fordham and their rival school, Harvard University, both had magenta school colors.
 In 1874 a meeting was held to discussing changing the color of the school as a way of distinguishing themselves.
 Stephen Wall, a member of the class of 1875, suggested maroon and everyone agreed on the choice.

 Gockeln also made the decision to permit James Walsh to attend St. John's despite his parents being unable to afford the entire cost.
 His parents lived comfortably, but unlike their neighbors, they could not afford to send their sons to a Jesuit boarding school.
 Gockeln wrote to his parents, and allowed them to pay $300 a year towards tuition; a deal that exempted James from several school fees.
 Gockeln's hope was that James' father would help recruit students to St. John's from the Wilkes-Barre area.
 James was a dedicated student, and went on to found Fordham University Press and be a founding dean for the Fordham College of Medicine.

 Later years

-In 1882, Gockeln stepped down from his position as president, and from 1883-1884 he served as a dean at Holy Cross College in Worcester, Massachusetts.
+In 1882, Gockeln stepped down from his position as president, and from 1883-1884 he served as a dean at the College of the Holy Cross in Worcester, Massachusetts.
 During the following year, 1884-1885, he was at St. Peter's, Jersey City, doing parish work.
 He then spent the remaining months of his life acting as Superior at the Jesuit Residence, St. Joseph's, in Providence, Rhode Island.